-African Woman Footballer of the Year and 2018 African Best Goal scorer Thembi Kgatlana hosted a coaching clinic at the University of the Western Cape (UWC) today (24 January 2019).
+African Woman Footballer of the Year and 2018 African Best Goal scorer Thembi Kgatlana hosted a coaching clinic at the University of the Western Cape (UWC) on 24 January 2019.

 In true UWC fashion, Kgatlana wasted no time when she arrived on campus passing on her skills and expertise to pupils from the Western Cape Sport School.
 She took the team through various drills to keep their techniques sharp and showed them agility drills, as well as how to deal with pressure on the ball.
 Then she turned to address students, staff and fans.

 “As a black female athlete raised in the township, we are often faced with challenges, and I had to learn to rise above all negative things to reach my dreams,” she told the cheering crowd.

 “It is not easy making a career out of football in South Africa, as there are no professional football teams here.
 I hope my story of success inspires and serves as a beacon of hope to all young women.”

 The 22-year-old former UWC Ladies FC striker, who signed with Houston Dash in the United States last year, has had a stellar season in the past 12 months.
 She was recently named as the African Women’s Player of the Year and received the 2018 Goal of the Year award from the Confederation of African Football.